The Devils (film): Development

 In November 1965, following the Broadway opening of John Whiting's 1961 play The Devils—which was based on Aldous Huxley's non-fiction book The Devils of Loudun (1952), about the alleged 17th-century possessions in Loudun, France—producer Alexander H. Cohen announced plans to adapt the play for film, revealing that he had made a formal offer to Huxley's estate for the rights.
 After Cohen's deal failed to materialize, United Artists signed a deal with producer Robert H. Solo to make the adaptation in August 1969.
-Following the success of Ken Russell's Women in Love (1969) in the United States, United Artists suggested to Russell that he adapt The Devils of Loudun.
+Following the success of Women in Love (1969) in the United States, United Artists offered The Devils to director Ken Russell.
 According to journalist John Baxter and Russell's widow Lisi Tribble, he was familiar with the story by the time United Artists proposed the project to him, having watched a production of Whiting's play in London and subsequently being inspired to research its historical basis.
 Russell said that "when I first read the story, I was knocked out by it—it was just so shocking—and I wanted others to be knocked out by it, too.
 I felt I had to make it."
 Russell later said at the time he made the film: "I was a devout Catholic and very secure in my faith.
 I knew I wasn't making a pornographic film... although I am not a political creature, I always viewed The Devils as my one political film.
 To me it was about brainwashing, about the state taking over."

 Though Russell admired Whiting's play, his screenplay mainly drew from Huxley's book as he found the play "too sentimental".
 Some extraneous elements incorporated into the screenplay were not found in either source, including details about the plague, which were supplied by Russell's brother-in-law, a scholar of French history.
 Upon studying Grandier, Russell felt that he "represented the paradox of the Catholic church...
 Grandier is a priest but he is also a man, and that puts him into some absurd situations."
 In Russell's original screenplay, the role of Sister Jeanne of the Angels, the disabled Mother Superior, was significantly larger, and continued after Grandier's execution.
 However, in order to shorten the lengthy screenplay, Russell was forced to cut down the role.

 United Artists announced the film in August 1969, with Solo to produce under a three-picture deal with the studio, and Russell to direct.
 Filming was set to start in May 1970.
 However, after United Artists executives read the screenplay, they "refused to touch it", abandoning plans to fund the production.
 At the time, production designer Derek Jarman had already constructed some of the sets for the film.
 It was subsequently acquired by Warner Bros., who signed on in March 1970 to distribute the film.